stevenleelawson/mooninitesite/_posts/2017-03-03-martyrobbins.md

 Once all of the "ingredients" are purchased, just head your ass over to the retropie website, download the "retropie image," and burn it onto your micro-sd card.
 BAM!

 Then just get the games.
 Emuparadise is where it's at.
 Download the ROM, put it on a (large) usb stick, and transfer it over.
-The fun is just beginning.
+The fun is just beginning.j

 <img src="https://scontent-dft4-2.xx.fbcdn.net/v/t1.0-0/p370x247/17022300_10208951326116058_2302929128461407671_n.jpg?oh=dbcae6f3482cf744bcf8fa1839a580f9&oe=596BBE2B"/>